akka/akka/RELEASING.md

 9. Create a news item on https://github.com/akka/akka.github.com, using the milestones and `scripts/authors.scala previousVersion thisVersion`
 10. Add the released version to `project/MiMa.scala` to the `mimaPreviousArtifacts` key.
 11. Send a release notification to akka-user and tweet using the akka account (or ask someone to) about the new release
-12. Log into repo.akka.io and update the `current` links on repo.akka.io to point to the latest version with `ln -nsf <latestversion> www/docs/akka-http/current; ln -nsf <latestversion> www/api/akka-http/current; ln -nsf <latestversion> www/japi/akka-http/current`.
+12. Log into repo.akka.io as akkarepo and update the `current` links on repo.akka.io to point to the latest version with `ln -nsf <latestversion> www/docs/akka-http/current; ln -nsf <latestversion> www/api/akka-http/current; ln -nsf <latestversion> www/japi/akka-http/current`.

 ### Follow up steps